cylondata/twister2/docs/documents/common/Logging.md

 The last parameter shows whether System.out and System.err streams should also be redirected to persistent storage.
 It is a boolean value.
 By default, its value is false.
-If this is enabled, all regular system output en error messages will be directed to the log files.
+If this is enabled, all regular system output and error messages will be directed to the log files.
 Users will not be able to see log messages on the screen.

 ## Sample Usage
 Kubernetes Twister2 workers initialize the worker loggers as the following.
-This method needs to be called as early as possbile when the workers start.
+This method needs to be called as early as possible when the workers start.

     public static void initWorkerLogger(int workerID, K8sPersistentVolume pv, Config cnfg) {